-Eagleby Wetlands is a 4km, grade 2 hike located in the Eagleby Wetlands Conservation Reserves, Queensland.
-The hike should take around 1.5 hrs to complete.
+Eagleby Wetlands is a 4km, grade 2 hike in Eagleby Wetlands Conservation Reserves, Queensland.
+This hike typically takes 1.5 hours to complete.

 The Eagleby Wetlands Conservation Reserves comprise a cluster of wetland reserves in a suburban/rural matrix on the floodplain of the Logan and Albert Rivers.
 The Eagleby Wetlands Conservation Reserves are made up of a total of 10 reserves covering an area of 45 hectares.
 The largest of these reserves, 20 hectares, the Eagleby Wetlands is part of Oliver Sports Complex.
 The remaining reserves in the floodplain are public open space contributions from past developments.